Reference

 Scope Generalization

-When you pick "always allow", the saved scope is generalized so it stays useful beyond just that one command:
+When you pick "always allow" (or always deny for MCP), the saved scope is generalized so it stays useful beyond that one call:

 • bash: cargo test --all becomes cargo *

-• MCP tools: always * (per-tool, so allowing mcp:fetch won't cover mcp:exec)
+• MCP tools: always * (per-tool, so allowing deepwiki.search will not cover deepwiki.fetch)

 YOLO Mode

-To skip all prompts, toggle YOLO with the /yolo command, or run with --yolo.
+To skip prompts on gated tools, toggle YOLO with /yolo, or run with --yolo.
 Explicit deny rules still apply.
+Tools that never declare permission scopes are unaffected (they never prompted).

 To start in YOLO mode every time: